Funded by United Way of Metro Chicago and Illinois State Treasurer.

 Indo-American Center’s Workforce Development Program offers a comprehensive approach which guides clients toward job placement.
-As a component of Adult Literacy and Computer Education Programs, this program provides clients with career-based English-language learning, computer literacy, transferrable job skills, and job-readiness skills.
+As a component of Adult Literacy and Computer Education Programs, this program provides clients with career-based English-language learning, computer literacy, transferable job skills, and job-readiness skills.

 This Program includes contextualized English as a Second Language (ESL) learning, goal planning and career exploration, development of career-related terminology, and practicing workplace interactions.
-A special emphasis will be placed on digital literacy in the classroom to to provide the computer skills required to pursue a career path and retain employment in several workforce sectors.
+A special emphasis will be placed on digital literacy in the classroom to provide the computer skills required to pursue a career path and retain employment in several workforce sectors.

 English Literacy Classes

 Building from IAC’s Adult Literacy Program model, the career-based literacy track is offered at Level 2, after students have demonstrated basic English-speaking abilities.
 This Workforce Development Program provides two levels of career-based ESL.
 Levels 2 and 3 integrate computer education with a focus on long-term career planning and job readiness.